togakangaroo/curriculum/units/3-CSS/lessons/4-bootstrap/README.md

 ####Text

-Bootstrap has many styles for controling the appearance of text.
+Bootstrap has many styles for controlling the appearance of text.
 Go [here](http://getbootstrap.com/css/#type) for more details.

 ####Grid system